jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ### Joins

+When doing a join, Flink needs to materialize both tables `orders` and `customers` fully in state, which can cost a lot of memory, because if a row in the left-hand table (LHT) is updated, the operator needs to emit an updated match for with all matching rows in the right-hand table (RHT).
+The cardinality of customers will be mostly bounded at a given point of time, but order may vary a lot.
+A join emit matching row to downstream processing.

-???- info "How to join two tables on a key within a time window and store results in target table?"
+???- info "How to join two tables on a key within a time window and store results in a target table?"
+    Full examples:

     ```sql
+    -- use separate statements to create the tables
     create table Transactions (ts TIMESTAMP(3), tid BIGINT, amount INT);
     create table Payments (ts TIMESTAMP(3), tid BIGINT, type STRING);
     create table Matched (tid BIGINT, amount INT, type STRING);

+    execute statement set
+    begin
+    insert into Transactions values(now(), 10,20),(now(),11,25),(now(),12,34);
+    insert into Payments values(now(), 10, 'debit'),(now(),11,'debit'),(now(),12,'credit');
     insert into Matched
         select T.tid, T.amount, P.type
         from Transactions T join Payments P ON T.tid = P.tid
-        where P.ts between T.ts and T.ts + interval '10' minutes;
+        where P.ts between T.ts and T.ts + interval '1' minutes;
+    end
     ```

 ### Windowing / Table Value Functions